Chrinkus/squares/README.md

 Use WASD or the arrow keys to move.

-March 30th, 2017
+April 8, 2017
-- Base game complete!
+- Added game sound utilizing the Web Audio API
-- Experimented with some testing options
-- Reordered file structure to conform to GitHub conventions
+- ..and that's mostly it.
+Serioulsy its been a long week of learning about audio

 Next goals:
+- looking to resolve the below cases this week as I prepare to move on from this project
 - Decide on extent of required commenting/documentation for future reference
 - Add Congratulations screen/message to game completion
 - Add animating point numbers when pellets are picked up
-- Research the Web Audio API for adding game sound